Liam Cosgrave: Early life

 Cosgrave displayed a keen interest in politics from an early age, discussing the topic with his father as a teenager before eventually joining Fine Gael at the age of 17, speaking at his first public meeting the same year.
-He was educated at Synge Street CBS, then later at Castleknock College, Dublin, and later at King's Inns.
+He was educated at Synge Street CBS, a devoutly Catholic school, then later at Castleknock College, Dublin, and later at King's Inns.
+Before entering politics, he enlisted as a private in the Defence Forces in 1940 and was later commissioned as a second lieutenant in the reserve, serving until 1943.
 He studied law and was called to the Irish Bar in 1943.
+Faith remained central to his life, and he continued to attend daily mass at the Church of the Annunciation in Rathfarnham until a few months before his death.